nmlarsen/dataviz-by-natalie/critique-by-design.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11203332"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I liked their suggesting for changing it from an area chart to a line chart.
 I think it simplified it further and takes out an additional unneccesary element that would distract from the message.
 I was also able to add a "$" to the popups, but was not able to include them on the y-axis.

 ##### Sources:
 1. "2022 Congressional Arts Handbook: Facts & Figures at Your Fingertips," Americans for the Arts, accessed September 17, 2022, https://www.americansforthearts.org/by-program/reports-and-data/legislation-policy/legislative-issue-center/congressional-arts-handbook.
 2. Ibid.
 3. Stephen Few, “Data Visualization Effectiveness Profile,” 2017, 11,
 http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf.
+4. "Inflation Calculator," U.S. Inflation Calculator, accessed September 13, 2022, https://www.usinflationcalculator.com/